Legend of Heavenly Sphere Shurato: Manga and novels

-The manga series was done by Hiroshi Kawamoto based on Ammonite Team's drafts; it was serialized in Shōnen Gahōsha's Shōnen King from January to May 1988, and then collected into 2 tankōbon volumes in 1989 and 1990.
+The manga series was done by Hiroshi Kawamoto based on drafts by Studio Ammonite; it was serialized in Shōnen Gahōsha's Shōnen King from July 8, 1988 to November 11, 1988, and then collected into 2 tankōbon volumes in 1989 and 1990.
 The manga was released in Italy in 2024 by Sprea Comics.
 Black Box released the series in France.
 Shurato also spurred two novel series written by Satoru Akahori and Mayori Sekijima, and drama CDs.